OpenEvalProject/evals/manuscripts/elife-31097/v1/manuscript.md

 To obtain the smallest candidate subset of KEGG that contains all metabolites needed to predict a pathway, we considered only the metabolites with good virtual screening scores against any of the candidate proteins as well as metabolites that can be derived from the virtual screening hits by applying chemical transformations related to the known activities of enzymes in the relevant superfamilies.
 Therefore, the top 1000-scoring metabolites from each docking screen are added to a single list of metabolites.
 Chemical transformations performed by each predicted enzyme are applied on the top-scoring metabolites using OEChem Tools (OpenEye Scientific Software I, 2014) excluding metabolites with no matches to the substrate motifs.
 Products of these reactions are compared by RDKit Morgan fingerprints (Landrum, 2016; Rogers and Hahn, 2010) to the metabolites from the KEGG LIGAND database (Kanehisa et al., 2016; Kanehisa and Goto, 2000).
 KEGG metabolites that have a Tanimoto coefficient above 0.75 to the products are added to the list of metabolites.
 This final list of metabolites contains 3650 unique ligands that are considered as the sampling space for candidate metabolite nodes.

-## Scoring pathway models
+#### Scoring pathway models

 Information about the pathway is encoded as pathway restraints that are summed into a scoring function.
 For example, a candidate edge between a given enzyme and metabolite is restrained by a virtual screening score for the pair.
 In an attempt to ‘weigh’ each piece of information optimally, each term in the scoring function is expressed as a Z-score.
 Our scoring function can in principle benefit from all available information, even when some information is not available for every enzyme or ligand.
 In such cases, the corresponding terms are simply omitted from the scoring function.
 A dummy node in a model contributes no score, except towards the chemical transformation term.
-Thus, the scoring function (ZPathway) for ranking alternative L-gulonate pathways is a sum of Z-scores for each type of restraint, including virtual screening (ZVS), chemical transformations (ZCT), SEA analysis (ZSEA), known pathway boundaries (ZCM), high-throughput screening (ZHTS), and homology to characterized enzymes (ZHS):ZPathway= ZVS+ ZCT+ZSEA +ZCM+ ZHTS+ZHS
+Thus, the scoring function (ZPathway) for ranking alternative L-gulonate pathways is a sum of Z-scores for each type of restraint, including virtual screening (ZVS), chemical transformations (ZCT), SEA analysis (ZSEA), known pathway boundaries (ZCM), high-throughput screening (ZHTS), and homology to characterized enzymes (ZHS):

+$$
+Z_{Pathway}=Z_{VS}+Z_{CT}+Z_{SEA}+Z_{CM}+Z_{HTS}+Z_{HS}
+$$

 Next, we define these specific pathway restraints.

-## Molecular docking screens
+#### Molecular docking screens

 Favorable binding interactions predicted by docking can illuminate the identity of a ligand-protein pair.
 Pathway models with ligand-protein pairs that have favorable docking scores are more likely to be correct than those that have unfavorable docking scores.
 For each candidate pathway protein, a crystal structure or homology model, generated by MODELLER (Sali and Blundell, 1993; Eswar et al., 2006), was prepared with an automated pipeline for docking (Irwin et al., 2009) (Supplementary files 5 and 6).
 The proposed active site for each enzyme was identified by superimposing liganded structures of closely related family members or related domains; for the enzymes considered here, identical results would have been obtained by identifying the largest cavity on the structure, for example, by using program PocketPicker (Coleman and Sharp, 2010).
 Co-factors (as generated by PRODRG server [Schüttelkopf and van Aalten, 2004]), metal ions, and water molecules were included in the protein structure preparation where required for enzyme function (Irwin et al., 2005; Korczynska et al., 2014; London et al., 2014).
 The KEGG database (Kanehisa et al., 2016; Kanehisa and Goto, 2000) of 14,212 unique metabolites from the ZINC database (Irwin et al., 2012) was docked against each target with DOCK3.6 in an automated fashion (Mysinger and Shoichet, 2010) (http://dock.compbio.ucsf.edu/).
 Compounds were ranked by a physics-based scoring function that evaluates ligand-protein complementarity considering van der Waals and electrostatic interactions, corrected for ligand desolvation (Mysinger and Shoichet, 2010; Meng et al., 1992; Wei et al., 2002).
 For each protein, the docking scores were converted to Z-scores by subtracting the mean and dividing by the standard deviation of the docking scores.
-The docking Z-score for the entire pathway model is the normalized sum of the Z-scores for all substrate-enzyme and product-enzyme pairs:ZVS = −1N∑iNZi,where N is the total number of enzyme-substrate and enzyme-product pairs in the pathway model.
+The docking Z-score for the entire pathway model is the normalized sum of the Z-scores for all substrate-enzyme and product-enzyme pairs:

+$$
+Z_{VS} = −\frac{1}{N}\sumiNZ_{i},
+$$

+where N is the total number of enzyme-substrate and enzyme-product pairs in the pathway model.
 Similar normalizations of docking scores have been described for other applications (Casey et al., 2009).

-## Chemical transformations
+#### Chemical transformations

 Chemical transformations derived from protein family annotations can help identify the substrate and product of an enzyme.
 These generic chemical transformations describe the enzymatic reaction without precise knowledge of the substrate, encoding the differences between the reactant and product on a more general level.
 While the full Enzyme Commission (EC) number describes the substrate specificity of an enzyme, the generic chemical transformation typically corresponds to the third level EC classification (Hatzimanikatis et al., 2005).
 For example, a serine acetyltransferase is a transferase that catalyzes the reaction of converting an alcohol into an ester.
 Pathway models with substrate-product pairs that match the chemical transformations are more likely to be correct than those pairs that do not (however, the final predicted reactions reflect the totality of all restraints, not only chemical transformation restraints).

 The chemical transformation is determined from the Pfam classification (Finn et al., 2016) from the generic chemical reaction or reactions that are conserved across members of the protein family.
 Multiple chemical transformations may be considered for a single family.
 Relying on the library generation tool in OEChem Tools, the in silico transformation using SMIRKS strings was performed on each metabolite, represented as a SMILES string (Supplementary files 5 and 6).
 SMIRKS strings encode a generic reaction composed of a structural motif or pattern in the substrate and the corresponding pattern in the resulting product.
 Using RDKit, the Tanimoto coefficient between the transformed molecule and every other metabolite is computed based on the Morgan fingerprints, which are graph-based circular fingerprints useful for structural comparisons, with chirality taken into account.
 Because no transformation is defined for a dummy node, the Tanimoto coefficient between the substrate of the dummy node and every other metabolite is computed.
 For molecules with undefined stereocenters, the highest Tanimoto coefficient for up to 16 distinct stereoisomers was used.

 Tanimoto coefficients were converted into Z-scores, similarly to the docking Z-scores.
-The score for transformations is the average Z-score over the Z-scores of all substrate-product-enzyme node triads in a model:ZCT = 1N∑iNZi,where N is the total number of substrate-product-enzyme triads in the pathway model.
+The score for transformations is the average Z-score over the Z-scores of all substrate-product-enzyme node triads in a model:

+$$
+Z_{CT} = \frac{1}{N}\sumiNZ_{i},
+$$

+where N is the total number of substrate-product-enzyme triads in the pathway model.

-## Similarity ensemble approach
+#### Similarity ensemble approach

 Comparison of ensembles of ligands using the Similarity Ensemble Approach (SEA) version 1.0 can predict functionally-linked proteins from the similarity of their ligands (Keiser et al., 2007), irrespective of their sequence or structural similarities (Lin et al., 2013).
 It is more likely that enzymes with high ligand similarity than enzymes with low ligand similarity are adjacent to each other in a pathway, as exemplified by a DUDE analysis (Irwin et al., 2012) (Figure 2—figure supplement 1C).
 Ensembles of predicted ligands can be obtained from virtual screening and used to restrain the identities of pairs of enzymes in a pathway (Fan et al., 2013).
 The top 500 docking-ranked metabolites for each enzyme were considered as the ligand ensemble.
 SEA E-values were calculated based on the similarity between these top 500 metabolites for each pair of enzymes in a putative pathway.
 The SEA E-value reflects the significance of the similarity between ligand ensembles for a pair of enzymes, compared to an expectation for two similarly sized sets of randomly selected metabolites from KEGG.

+Specifically, the SEA E-value ($e_{value}$) for two consecutive pathway proteins A and B is first converted into the $S_{AB}$score:

+$$
+S_{AB}=w_{AB}*F_{AB},w_{AB}=min⁡(-log⁡e_{value},50)
+$$

-Specifically, the SEA E-value (evalue) for two consecutive pathway proteins A and B is first converted into the SAB score:SAB= wAB*FAB ,    wAB=min⁡(-log⁡evalue, 50)where FAB is 150min⁡(wAA,wBB), modeling our confidence in the SEA analysis.
-Next, the SAB score is normalized into a Z-score Si by subtracting the mean and dividing by the standard deviation obtained from the distribution of SAB  scores for all pairs of input enzymes, whether or not they are linked in the pathway.
-Finally, the SEA component (ZSEA) of the integrative pathway score ZPathway is the Si score averaged over all consecutive protein pairs in the tested pathway:ZSEA=  1N∑iNSi
+where $F_{AB}is\frac{1}{50}min⁡(w_{AA},w_{BB})$, modeling our confidence in the SEA analysis.
+Next, the $S_{AB}$score is normalized into a Z-score Si by subtracting the mean and dividing by the standard deviation obtained from the distribution of $S_{AB}$ scores for all pairs of input enzymes, whether or not they are linked in the pathway.
+Finally, the SEA component ($Z_{SEA}$) of the integrative pathway score ZPathway is the Si score averaged over all consecutive protein pairs in the tested pathway:

+$$
+Z_{SEA}=\frac{1}{N}\sum_{i}^{N}S_{i}
+$$

-## Pathway nodes and boundaries
+#### Pathway nodes and boundaries

 Any known nodes of the pathway can be easily specified as constraints on the search for pathways that satisfy all input information.
 In the particular case of the L-gulonate catabolic pathway, a solute-binding protein (SBP) subunit of a TRAP transporter was identified, based on its strong sequence similarity to the TRAP SBP family.
 Thus, this transporter defines the start of the metabolic pathway to be modeled, with the rest of the pathway corresponding to intracellular enzymes acting on the transporter’s substrate in series.

 Similarly, knowledge about the endpoints of metabolic pathways can also constrain integrative pathway mapping.
 For catabolic pathways of sugars, we assume that the pathway produces a compound that feeds into central carbohydrate metabolism.
 Therefore, pathways in which the final product is a compound in central metabolism are more likely to be correct (Supplementary file 4).

 The final metabolite in the model is compared by the Tanimoto coefficient using RDKit Morgan Fingerprints to all metabolites in central metabolism, and the maximum Tanimoto coefficient is used.
+The central metabolism endpoint score is:

+$$
+Z_{CM}=\frac{TC− TC− }{SD},
+$$

-The central metabolism endpoint score is:ZCM=TC− TC− SD,where TC is the Tanimoto coefficient between the final product in the pathway model and the most similar compound in central metabolism.
-TC- is the average and SD is the standard deviation of Tanimoto coefficients for all comparisons between each candidate metabolite and all compounds in central metabolism.
+where TC is the Tanimoto coefficient between the final product in the pathway model and the most similar compound in central metabolism. $TC-$ is the average and SD is the standard deviation of Tanimoto coefficients for all comparisons between each candidate metabolite and all compounds in central metabolism.

-## Differential scanning fluorimetry screening hits
+#### Differential scanning fluorimetry screening hits

 In our predicted pathway, L-gulonate and D-mannonate were identified as hits for the TRAP solute binding protein (ie, the first protein in the pathway), using screening of 189 compounds by DSF (Vetting et al., 2015).
 We assume that true substrates have high chemical similarity to the screening hits.
+Thus, the hits are compared by the Tanimoto coefficient using RDKit Morgan Fingerprints to the substrate of the screened enzyme in the pathway model.

+$$
+Z_{HTS}=\frac{TC− TC− }{SD},
+$$

-Thus, the hits are compared by the Tanimoto coefficient using RDKit Morgan Fingerprints to the substrate of the screened enzyme in the pathway model.ZHTS=TC− TC− SD,where TC is the Tanimoto coefficient between the substrate in the pathway model and the hit in the screening assay.
-For multiple screening hits, the maximum of the Tanimoto coefficients between the substrate and hits is used.
-TC- is the average and SD is the standard deviation of Tanimoto coefficients between the substrate and all metabolites.
+where TC is the Tanimoto coefficient between the substrate in the pathway model and the hit in the screening assay.
+For multiple screening hits, the maximum of the Tanimoto coefficients between the substrate and hits is used. $TC-$ is the average and SD is the standard deviation of Tanimoto coefficients between the substrate and all metabolites.

-## Homology to a characterized enzyme
+#### Homology to a characterized enzyme

 Substrates of enzymes in the pathway model are expected to be the same or similar to substrates of homologs that share high sequence similarity.
 For the L-gulonate pathway, the dehydratase has 73% sequence identity to a characterized mannonate dehydratase in E. coli.
 Therefore, pathways in which the substrate of the dehydratase is similar to D-mannonate are more likely to be correct than others.
+The proposed dehydratase substrate in an evaluated pathway model was compared to D-mannonate by the Tanimoto coefficient, using RDKit Morgan Fingerprints:

+$$
+Z_{HS}=\frac{TC− TC− }{SD},
+$$

-The proposed dehydratase substrate in an evaluated pathway model was compared to D-mannonate by the Tanimoto coefficient, using RDKit Morgan Fingerprints:ZHS=TC− TC− SD,where TC is the Tanimoto coefficient between the proposed substrate and the known substrate.
-TC- is the average and SD is the standard deviation of Tanimoto coefficients for all comparisons between each candidate metabolite and the known substrate.
+where TC is the Tanimoto coefficient between the proposed substrate and the known substrate. $TC-$ is the average and SD is the standard deviation of Tanimoto coefficients for all comparisons between each candidate metabolite and the known substrate.

-## Stage 3: Sampling good models
+#### Stage 3: Sampling good models

 With the scoring function in hand, the next step is to find pathway models that score well.
 These models are obtained by sampling candidate metabolites and proteins at each position in the linear pathway of a given length.
 We use Monte Carlo (MC) sampling by the Metropolis-Hastings algorithm with simulated annealing (Hastings, 1970; Kirkpatrick et al., 1983).
 The set of MC moves includes (i) swapping components of the same type within the graph and (ii) replacing a component in the graph with an unused candidate component of the same type.
 At each MC step, if the pathway score improves, the new model is accepted.
-Otherwise, the new model is accepted if a randomly sampled number from the uniform distribution between 0 and 1 is less than the acceptance probability computed by the standard Metropolis criterion:p=exp⁡-DT where D is the difference between the old and new pathway scores and T is the simulated annealing ‘temperature’ parameter.
-The temperature drops over the course of the MC run:T=0.3*0.2N+0.1where N is the MC step number normalized by the total number of MC steps.
+Otherwise, the new model is accepted if a randomly sampled number from the uniform distribution between 0 and 1 is less than the acceptance probability computed by the standard Metropolis criterion:

+$$
+p=exp⁡\frac{-D}{T}
+$$

+where D is the difference between the old and new pathway scores and T is the simulated annealing ‘temperature’ parameter.
+The temperature drops over the course of the MC run:

+$$
+T=0.3*0.2^{N}+0.1
+$$

+where N is the MC step number normalized by the total number of MC steps.
 With these parameters, a sampling run generally converges (Figure 3—figure supplement 1E), terminating after 5,000,000 MC steps.
 1000 independent runs are performed, and the models sampled from all runs are combined.
 The unique sampled models with a score above a cutoff (good-scoring models) are considered in the analysis; the cutoff is two standard deviations below the best score.
 For the glycolysis pathway, which is about twice as long as the other pathways, a more stringent cutoff of 1.5 standard deviations was used such that the number of good-scoring pathways is comparable to that for the other benchmark pathways.
 The standard deviation is calculated from a distribution of scores of random models.
 Convergence of sampling was tested by determining the fraction of unique clusters as a function of the number of independent runs (Figure 3—figure supplement 1).

-## Stage 4: Analyzing models and information
+#### Stage 4: Analyzing models and information

 The resulting ensemble of good-scoring models is analyzed in terms of its precision and satisfaction of the restraints (Figure 2).
 Using hierarchical clustering in the scikit-learn python package (Pedregosa et al., 2011), the pathway models are clustered by a pairwise distance metric (here, the Hamming distance).
 The Hamming distance is the number of positions at which the corresponding nodes are differently divided by the number of nodes in the pathway (including both proteins and ligands).
 Clusters are determined at the cutoff distance of 0.2.

 A Cytoscape (Shannon et al., 2003) app, NetIMP, was written to perform visualization of the models (Figure 1—figure supplement 3).
 The app takes as input a JSON formatted file of with the IMP results, including the overall scores and the scores for the individual restraints.
 The app constructs a ‘union network’ that is the union of all models and presents it to the user.
 A slider is available to adjust the minimum score for inclusion in the union network.
 Each of the corresponding models are shown in a results panel to the right of the network.
 The user can highlight the model in the relevant network by selecting the row.
 Checkboxes allow the user to view the individual restraints, including whether or not the model satisfies the restraint.
 NetIMP is available in the Cytoscape app store.

-## Computational cost
+#### Computational cost

 The total computation time depends on the numbers of enzymes and ligands considered.
 The computationally most demanding part of integrative pathway mapping is the preparation of the input information, not the sampling of the alternative pathways.
 For the three benchmark and L-gulonate pathways, the computing times for various steps in the process are as follows.
 Parallelized virtual screening of a library of ~20,000 compounds by docking each ligand against each of ~10 enzymes takes just over an hour on a cluster of 1400 nodes.
 The SEA analysis takes ~15 min to screen ~20,000 compounds against ~10 target proteins on 10 computing nodes.
 Finally, chemical transformation calculations take ~1 hr for 10 enzymes on a single node.
 Once the inputs are in hand, the runtime for a single Monte Carlo sampling run is approximately 1 hr on a single computing node; a few hundred independent Monte Carlo optimizations are typically performed in parallel on a cluster of compute nodes.
 In conclusion, the entire process, from preparation of inputs to the sampling of the pathways, can be performed in a few hours on a cluster of a few hundred nodes.

-## Benchmarking
+#### Benchmarking

 We assess our method on three known metabolic pathways, including the glycolysis pathway (10 enzymes, 2965 potential ligands), CMP KDO-8P biosynthesis pathway (four enzymes, 3336 potential ligands), and serine biosynthesis (five enzymes, 3494 potential ligands) (Supplementary file 1).
 Pathway docking was performed against crystal structures and comparative models (Supplementary file 5).
 The score of the pathway model is a sum of the individual Z-score terms for the docking screen, SEA calculation, and chemical transformations.
 The ability to recover the true ligand-enzyme pair is evaluated by the relative frequency of the ligand-enzyme edge occurring in the good-scoring pathway models.
 Therefore, we compare the rank of the substrate or product for a given enzyme based on the initial docking score to the rank based on the frequency of the corresponding ligand-enzyme edge.

-## Benchmark assessment for decoy and dummy enzymes
+#### Benchmark assessment for decoy and dummy enzymes

 The enzyme composition of a pathway is not always known with certainty, so we considered other scenarios beyond the simple case (Figure 3AB).
 We tested whether or not our method could detect the correct pathway when non-pathway enzymes, or decoys, are included in the initial candidate set of enzymes.
 An additional term that considers membership in the same gene cluster is included in the scoring function.
 Conserved gene clusters identified from comparative genome neighborhood analysis (Figure 1—figure supplement 2) can be informative about the functional relationships of genes acting in the same pathway (Overbeek et al., 1999).
 Pathway models with all members of a gene cluster are more likely to be correct than those that are missing members or containing non-members.

 The set of protein pairs associated with the gene cluster identified by genome neighborhood analysis is compared to sets of protein pairs from all possible subsets of the protein candidates.
 The intersection between the sets of pairs is normalized by the larger of the number of pairs in the sets.
 The possible subsets range in number from as few as three to the number of total candidate proteins.
+The gene cluster score is:

+$$
+Z_{GC}=\frac{GC −GC−}{SD},
+$$

-The gene cluster score is:ZGC=GC −GC−SD,where GC is the normalized intersection between the set of protein pairs in the gene cluster and the set of protein pairs in the pathway model.
-GC- is the average and SD is the standard deviation of the normalized intersection for all comparisons between the proteins associated with the gene cluster and possible subsets of candidate proteins.
+where GC is the normalized intersection between the set of protein pairs in the gene cluster and the set of protein pairs in the pathway model. $GC-$ is the average and SD is the standard deviation of the normalized intersection for all comparisons between the proteins associated with the gene cluster and possible subsets of candidate proteins.

 For the case in which the candidate set of enzymes is incomplete, a dummy enzyme that represents an unknown pathway enzyme was used (Figure 2—figure supplement 1D).
 For each of the pathways, one enzyme was replaced with a dummy enzyme in the initial set of candidate enzymes.
 For the serine biosynthesis case, the correct pathway with the dummy enzyme included was ranked as the top-scoring model (Figure 2—figure supplement 1D).
 For the other test cases, the inclusion of the dummy lowered the overall ranking of the correct pathway model, but the correct pathway was still within the top-scoring models.

-## Experimental methods
+### Experimental methods

-## Cloning, expression, and purification of HiUxuB, HiKdgK, and HiKdgA
+#### Cloning, expression, and purification of HiUxuB, HiKdgK, and HiKdgA

 The genes HiUxuB (Uniprot ID P44481), HiKdgK (Uniprot ID P44482), and HiKdgA (Uniprot ID P44480) were amplified from H. influenzae strain Rd KW20 (ATCC 51907) genomic DNA.
 PCR was performed using KOD Extreme DNA Polymerase (Novagen) according to the manufacturer’s guidelines.
 The conditions were: 2 min at 95°C, followed by 40 cycles of 20 s at 95°C, 20 s at 66°C, and 20 s at 72°C. Primers are listed in Supplementary file 7.
 The amplified fragments were cloned into the N-terminal TEV cleavable 6x-Histag containing vector pNIC28-Bsa4 (pSGC-His), by ligation-independent cloning (Aslanidis and de Jong, 1990; Savitsky et al., 2010).